bitblit/ratchet-echarts/README.md

 # node-echarts
-Generate chart by [Apache ECharts (incubating)](https://github.com/apache/incubator-echarts) in Nodejs.
+Generate chart by [Apache ECharts](https://github.com/apache/incubator-echarts) in Nodejs.

+This library is forked from [node-echarts](https://github.com/hellosean1025/node-echarts) to which it is highly indebted.
+I have forked it because that library appears to now be dormant, and I'd like to be able to use newer versions of echarts, and the new prebuilt versions of canvas in my Lambda functions.
+I also prefer typescript and will be bringing in type information.

 ### Install
 OS | Command
 ----- | -----